stevana/coverage-guided-pbt/README-unprocessed.md

 ## Prototype implementation

-If we want

-Great, but where do we get this coverage information from?
+One key question we need to answer in order to be able to implement anything that's coverage-guided is: where do we get the coverage information from?

 AFL and `go-fuzz` both get it from the compiler.